ast-hugger/fabulae/text/pressurised.md

 'Last night you, Lestrade, already made acquaintance of Mr. Fairweather.'
 Holmes continued, and his voice hardened almost imperceptibly, 'For you today I should like to make a different introduction.
 Inspector, allow me to present Mr. Charles "the Conjuror" Moran—confidence trickster, forger, and suspected architect of no fewer than three elaborate frauds across the Continent.
 I believe your colleagues in Paris and Vienna have been rather eager to meet him.'

 Lestrade had gone very still.
-His ferret features had sharpened with sudden recognition, and when he spoke, his voice carried a note of something approaching awe.
+A sudden recognition overtook his narrow face, and when he spoke, his voice carried a note of something approaching awe.

 'Charles the Conjuror,' he breathed.
 'Good Lord.
 I've heard of you for years.
 The Rotterdam diamond switch.
 The Marseilles inheritance fraud.
 That business with the Austrian countess and the forged Titian.'
 He shook his head slowly.
 'They say you've been unmasked half a dozen times across Europe, but you always slip away before the handcuffs close.
 Vanish into thin air, like your namesake.
 The Sûreté has a file on you thick as a Bible, and police forces from London to Vienna have been chasing your shadow for the better part of a decade.'